JohnG-001/dbVar/README.md

 Please see README files for del, dup and ins, under the current directory for additional details.

-# Brief Outline of algorithm used to generate NR-SV.
+# Brief Outline of algorithm used to generate NR-SVs.

-The algorithm makes use of existing processes, so it isn't how it would have been designed if done from the ground up.
+The algorithm makes use of existing processes, so it is not designed as if it had been done from the ground up.

 Input files are generated from the dbVar database with tab separated values and contain SVs by assembly, type, and other relevant fields.